Ghostzapper: Racing career

 Ghostzapper won the 2004 American Horse of the Year title, beating Smarty Jones in votes 174–95.
 He was also voted the American Champion Older Male Horse.
 Ghostzapper was also named as the world's top ranked racehorse by the International Federation of Horseracing Authorities (IFHA) with a rating of 130.

-Although Ghostzapper could easily earn millions of dollars a season as a stud, Stronach said he wanted to give something back to the game by returning Ghostzapper to competition in 2005.
-"I think he is a very exciting horse and I think I owe it to the racing public to run him next year", he said after the Breeders' Cup.
+Although Ghostzapper could easily earn millions of dollars a season as a stud, Stronach said he wanted to give something back to the game by returning him to competition in 2005.
+"I think he is a very exciting horse and I think I owe it to the racing public to run him next year," he said after the Breeders' Cup.

 Ghostzapper was expected to start his 2005 campaign in the Oaklawn Handicap in April but had to be scratched.
-"The horse got sick last weekend, and has been running a temperature", said Frankel.
+"The horse got sick last weekend, and has been running a temperature," said Frankel.
 "It's a sinus thing.
 He's already missed four days of training, and he'll miss a few more.
 Of course I'm disappointed we won't be coming, but we're not about to take any chances with this horse.
 We will take a step back, and wait for the Met Mile."

-He finally made his 2005 debut on May 30 in the Metropolitan Handicap (more commonly known as the Met Mile) at Belmont Park.
+He made his 2005 debut on May 30 in the Metropolitan Handicap (more commonly known as the Met Mile) at Belmont Park.
 After settling into third place in the early running, he moved to the lead on the far turn and pulled away to win by 6 1/2 lengths.
-His time of 1:33.29 was just two-fifths of a second off the stakes record.
-"I know you dream of winning the Kentucky Derby, but the best dream is to know you have the best horse", said Frankel.
+His time of 1:33.29 was two-fifths of a second off the stakes record.
+"I know you dream of winning the Kentucky Derby, but the best dream is to know you have the best horse," said Frankel.
 "I'm very emotional right now.
-He's a great horse, let's just put it that way", Frankel said.
-"He's an amazing horse.
+He's a great horse, let's just put it that way.
+He's an amazing horse.
 He's probably the best sprinter in the country, and I think he can win going a mile and a half on the turf – I really do.
 (Castellano) never moved on him.
 He just took a hold of him in the stretch."